Herbal or Peppermint Tea Breastfeeding Tips

 If you are looking to increase your milk supply, there is an herbal tea made just for nursing mothers who want to increase their milk supply.

-Sacred Tea for Nursing Mothers is an organic herbal tea that is known to increase breastmilk supply in breastfeeding moms.
-It contains fennel seed, fenugreek, blessed thistle, anise seeds, and more.
+Earth Mama Milkmaid Tea is an organic herbal tea that is known to increase breastmilk supply in breastfeeding moms.
+It contains herbs like fennel seed, and more that encourage increased milk production.
 It tastes good either hot or on ice.
-For more information,
+For more information, click here.